pavankiran222/Terraform/AWS/aws-vpc-basic/README.md

 3. Architecture Diagram (you can create using draw.io or AWS diagrams)
    ![Architecture](architecture.png)

-### Automated Deployment (CI/CD)
+### Manual Workflow Deployment

-This project includes a GitHub Actions workflow that automatically runs Terraform commands when changes are pushed to the repository.
+This project includes a GitHub Actions workflow that can be manually triggered to manage your infrastructure.

 1. Configure GitHub Secrets:
    - Go to your GitHub repository → Settings → Secrets and Variables → Actions